mahdi-nasehiyan/evolutionary-computation-notebook-collection/Readme.md

 A collection of evolutionary computation jupyter notebooks that include implementation and analysis for several evolutionary computation problems; from introductory to advance examples.
 The collection includes notebooks for the following examples:
-- DarBabies: An introductory example to evolutionary computation
+1. DarBabies: An introductory example to evolutionary computation
+2. Canonical ES (Evolution Strategies)